18F/micropurchase-api-docs/_pages/index.md

 ### Authentication

 Currently all authentication occurs via the GitHub API.
-Rather than the micro-purchase platform generate and store API keys, GitHub Personal API Tokens act as the API key.
+Rather than having the micro-purchase platform generate and store API keys, GitHub Personal API Tokens act as the API key.
 If you have created an account on the micro-purchase platform, you are signed up to use the API.
 All you need to do is generate a [GitHub Personal API Token](https://github.com/blog/1509-personal-api-tokens) (with no scopes) and put it in the request headers:

 ```
 Api-Key: the-personal-api-token